“Our ability to reach unity in diversity will be the beauty and the test of our civilization.” -Mahatma Gandhi

 April Multicultural Calendar 2023

-April 2 – World Autism Awareness Day: raises awareness for those with autism that seeking to improve their lives and the acceptance of them in society
+April 2 – World Autism Awareness Day: Raises awareness for those with autism and seeks to improve their lives and acceptance in society – discover more with our Healthcare Calendar 2023

-April 9 – Easter: the most important Christian holiday, which celebrates Jesus’ resurrection
+April 9 – Easter: An important Christian holiday, which celebrates Jesus’ resurrection

-Learn more about diversity days in April with our 2023 Diversity Calendar.
+Learn more with our April Diversity Calendar 2023

 May Diversity and Inclusion Calendar 2023

 Mental Health Awareness Month: raises awareness for those living with mental and behavioral issues.
-This month also seeks to support families or communities who are impacted by mental illness.
+This month also seeks to support families or communities who are impacted by mental illness – discover more with our Healthcare Calendar 2023

 May 5 – Cinco de Mayo: Mexican-American holiday that celebrates Mexico’s defeat of the French Army